johnmckerrell/united-utilities-water-levels/README.md

 Regularly scraped reservoir water levels from the United Utilities website.

 The data is checked once a day but they do state that it's only updated once a week anyway.

-Currently no parsing to JSON/data which is a bit of a shame but I haven't got around to it!
+Graphs can be seen at https://johnmckerrell.github.io/united-utilities-water-levels/